Feras-1998/ticker-chart-assignment/README.md

 # TickerChart

 Notes:

 	1. I use Java 17.
 	2. I use JOptionPane from javax.swing library, if you want to run this code in online compiler you may have some issue.
+	3. If you want to run this project you need to change file path in  TickerChartAssignment class line 19.

 Solution: